 If you do not intend to commit to your program, please log back into your application and click the “decline” button.
 Doing so will officially withdraw your application.

 For more on withdrawal policies and fees, pre-departure information, academic policies, and health and safety while living abroad, download and review the Penn Summer Abroad Student Handbook (PDF).
+Please also review the Travel Preparations Checklist included in the handbook.
+For any country-specific questions, please contact your program director.

 After you have committed to your program, you will be asked to submit several post-decision forms.
 All general Penn Summer Abroad documents will be submitted through Passport.
 Upon committal to a program, you will also receive an invitation to your program’s Canvas page.
 There you will find required program-specific pre-departure forms, requirements, and communications.